nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Points allocated to members based on attendance and participation in CCA sessions, stored as part of each member's record.

 2. **Member:**\
-   A participant or member of a CCA (Co-Curricular Activity) in NUS Halls, whose details are tracked in Hall Pointer (e.g., name, telegram, points, and attendance).
+   A participant or member of a CCA (Co-Curricular Activity) in NUS Halls, whose details are tracked in Hall Pointer (e.g. name, telegram, points, and attendance).

 3. **Session:**\
    A data model representing an event or activity within a CCA, where attendance is tracked and points are awarded to associated members.

 4. **Tag:**\
-   Labels or categories assigned to members in Hall Pointer (e.g., `leader`, `active`, `inactive`).
+   Labels or categories assigned to members in Hall Pointer (e.g. `leader`, `active`, `inactive`).
 Tags help classify and manage members more easily.

 5. **Command:**\
-   A user-entered instruction (e.g., `add_member`) in the CLI, enabling various operations within HallPointer.
+   A user-entered instruction (e.g. `add_member`) in the CLI, enabling various operations within HallPointer.
 Commands are processed by the `Logic` component.

 6. **Model Component:**\
    Manages data and business logic within HallPointer, including members, sessions, and hall points.
 The Model component keeps data in memory for efficient access.